An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Methodology

 \subsubsection{Feedback Provided to Human and Other Commands}

 When learning visuomotor policies for manipulation tasks, a viable choice is to use a wrist-mounted camera and a static camera recording the whole task workspace~\cite{mandlekar2021matters}.
 The views of these cameras are provided as feedback to the human.
 With this choice, the system might lose intuitiveness (the cameras could provide a non-functional view of the scene for the task purpose) while gaining compatibility (human demonstrated actions are conditioned on the robot state).
-Other important feedback that should be provided in order to aid the success in the case of contact-rich tasks is the interaction force of the robot end-effector with the environment and the commanded impedance.
-The former is provided by means of vibrotactile feedback generated by the interface while the latter is through visual feedback of progress bars on the screen.
+Another important feedback is the interaction force of the robot end-effector with the environment and the commanded impedance.
+The former is provided by means of vibrotactile feedback generated by the interface while the latter through visual feedback of progress bars on the screen.

 Additionally, the interface provides a touch screen where we implement: \begin{itemize} \item A button to command the gripper (open/close). \item A button to deactivate and activate the teleoperation. \item A slider to command the scaling factor between the leader and the follower movements. \end{itemize}